stefanDeveloper/heiDGAF/docs/pipeline.rst

     |                      | bytes.                                         |
     +----------------------+------------------------------------------------+

-  - Users can change the format and field types, as described in the :ref:`Logline format configuration` section.
+  - Users can change the format and field types, as described in the :ref:`logline-format-configuration` section.

 BufferedBatch
 .............